Nek5000/Nek5000/README.md

 * `makenek <case>` compiles your case
 * `nek/nekb <case>` runs a serial job in foreground or background
 * `nekmpi/nekbmpi <case> <number of ranks>` runs a parallel job
-* `neknek <case1> <cas2> <ranks 1> <ranks 2>` runs two jobs coupled together
+* `neknek <case1> <cas2> <ranks 1> <ranks 2>` runs Nek5000 with two overlapping component grids
 * `visnek <case>` creates metadata file required by [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/)
 * `mvn <old name> <new name>` renames all case files
 * `cpn <old name> <new name>` copies all case files

-## Getting Started
+## Running your very first simulation

-Hold your horses in less than 5min you have performed your first simulation
+Hold your horses, this needs less than 5 min.

 ```
 cd ~
-tar -xvzf Nek5000.tar.gz
+tar -xvzf Nek5000_17.0.0.tar.gz
 export PATH=$HOME/Nek5000/bin:$PATH
 cd ~/Nek5000/tools; ./maketools genmap
+cd ~/Nek5000/run
-cd ~/Nek5000/run; cp -r ~/Nek5000/short_tests/ethier .
+cp -r ../examples/turbChannel .
-cd ethier
+cd turbChannel
-makenek ethier     # you may want edit this file
-genmap             # on input type ethier
+genmap                    # run partioner, on input type ethier
+makenek turbChannel       # build case, edit script to change settings
-nekmpi ethier 2    # to run on 2 ranks
+nekbmpi turbChannel 2     # run Nek5000 on 2 ranks in the background
+echo -2 >ioinfo           # stop Nek5000 run and dump checkpoint
+visnek turbChannel; visit -o turbChannel.nek5000 # requires a VisIt installation

 ```

-**Note:** For more information see [here](http://nek5000.github.io/NekDoc/Nek_usersch2.html)

-## Example Problems

-[Here](https://github.com/Nek5000/NekExamples) you'll find various examples to play with.

 ## Meshing

 Nek5000 is mainly a solver.
-However, simple box type meshes can be generated with `genbox` tool.
-For more complex meshes please consider using `PRENEK` and the meshing tools `nekmerge` and `n2to3` which are quite handy in some situations.
-You can use your favorite mesh generator provided that mesh format is supported by our mesh converters `exo2nek` and `msh2nek`.
-Also check our [Bazaar](https://github.com/Nek5000/NekBazaar) for 3rd party tools.
+However, simple box type meshes can be generated with the `genbox` tool.
+For more complex meshes please consider using `PRENEK` and the meshing tools `nekmerge` and `n2to3`.
+We provide mesh converters like `exo2nek` and `msh2nek` which are quite handy if you want to use your favorite mesh generator.
+Also check our [Bazaar](https://github.com/Nek5000/NekBazaar) for 3rd party meshing tools.

 ## Visualization

-Nek5000 output (fld) files can be read by [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) or [ParaView] (https://www.paraview.org/).
-There is also an build-in postprocessor called `POSTNEK`.
+Nek5000 output (fld) files can be read by [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) or [ParaView](https://www.paraview.org/).
+There is also an build-in X-Window based postprocessor called `POSTNEK` located in tools.

 ## Documentation

-Visit our [User's Guide](http://nek5000.github.io/NekDoc/Nek_users.pdf).
-An online version is comming soon.
+Visit our online [User's Guide](http://Nek5000.github.io/NekDoc/) which is also available in [PDF](http://nek5000.github.io/NekDoc/Nek_users.pdf).

 ## Troubleshooting

-If you run into problems compiling, installing, or running Nek5000, first check the [User's Guide](http://nek5000.github.io/NekDoc/Nek_users.pdf).
+If you run into problems compiling, installing, or running Nek5000, first check the User's Guide.
 If you are not able to find a solution to your problem there, please send a message to the User's Group [mailing list](https://lists.mcs.anl.gov/mailman/listinfo/nek5000-users).

 ## Reporting Bugs
 Nek5000 is hosted on GitHub and all bugs are reported and tracked through the [Issues](https://github.com/Nek5000/Nek5000/issues) feature on GitHub.
 However, GitHub Issues should not be used for common troubleshooting purposes.
 If you are having trouble installing the code or getting your model to run properly, you should first send a message to the User's Group mailing list.
 If it turns out your issue really is a bug in the code, an issue will then be created on GitHub.
 If you want to request that a feature be added to the code, you may create an Issue on GitHub.

 ## Contributing

-Our project is hosted on [GitHub](https://github.com/Nek5000/Nek5000).
+Our project is hosted on [GitHub](https://github.com/Nek5000).
 If you are planning a large contribution, we encourage you to discuss the concept here on GitHub and interact with us frequently to ensure that your effort is well-directed.

 ### How we do it
 - Anything in master is always deployable